Keerthana-G-M/Stock_Prediction_LSTM/README.md

 ## 📌 Overview

 This project demonstrates how to:
-- Collect historical stock price data using `yfinance`
+- Collect historical stock price data `APPL.csv`
 - Preprocess the data for time series forecasting
 - Build an LSTM model to learn from past data
 - Predict future stock closing prices